Ferroelectricity: Applications

 Yet another burgeoning application is multiferroics, where researchers are looking for ways to couple magnetic and ferroelectric ordering within a material or heterostructure; there are several recent reviews on this topic.

 Catalytic properties of ferroelectrics have been studied since 1952 when Parravano observed anomalies in CO oxidation rates over ferroelectric sodium and potassium niobates near the Curie temperature of these materials.
 Surface-perpendicular component of the ferroelectric polarization can dope polarization-dependent charges on surfaces of ferroelectric materials, changing their chemistry.
 This opens the possibility of performing catalysis beyond the limits of the Sabatier principle.
 Sabatier principle states that the surface-adsorbates interaction has to be an optimal amount: not too weak to be inert toward the reactants and not too strong to poison the surface and avoid desorption of the products: a compromise situation.
 This set of optimum interactions is usually referred to as "top of the volcano" in activity volcano plots.
 On the other hand, ferroelectric polarization-dependent chemistry can offer the possibility of switching the surface—adsorbates interaction from strong adsorption to strong desorption, thus a compromise between desorption and adsorption is no longer needed.
 Ferroelectric polarization can also act as an energy harvester.
 Polarization can help the separation of photo-generated electron-hole pairs, leading to enhanced photocatalysis.
 Also, due to pyroelectric and piezoelectric effects under varying temperature (heating/cooling cycles) or varying strain (vibrations) conditions extra charges can appear on the surface and drive various (electro)chemical reactions forward.

+Photoferroelectric imaging is a technique to record optical information on pieces of ferroelectric material.
+The images are nonvolatile and selectively erasable.